-GREENVILLE, Pa.—Thiel College, a leading liberal arts college in northwest Pennsylvania, in collaboration with Mercer County Head Start will launch a PA Pre-K Counts program at the College’s Glen Johnson Community Center with a kickoff event at 2 p.m.
-Thursday.
+GREENVILLE, Pa.—Thiel College, a leading liberal arts college in northwest Pennsylvania, in collaboration with Mercer County Head Start launched a PA Pre-K Counts program at the College’s Glen Johnson Community Center with a kickoff event on Oct.
+11.

 “This is a great opportunity for Thiel College to give back to the community and for our education majors to participate in a high quality field experience,” Professor of Education and Department Chair Doug Hazlett, Ph.D., said.